BhaveshSolanki32/capital-rush-public/README.md

 # capital-rush
-this is a cpital rush game ui for buying selling stocks. you can add or remove stocks and stocks move up according to your holding.
+This is a cpital rush game ui for buying selling stocks.
+You can add or remove stocks and stocks move up according to your holding.

-all the code and project made to be completely and easily expandable with comments where necessary.
+All the code and project made to be completely and easily expandable with comments where necessary.

 script details:
 1) stock_data - holds data for each stock object like name price holdings details it also updates UI according to data on selecting stock and start of the game.